Big Bash League: Salary cap

 The salary cap was initially $1 million, and increased to $1.05 million for the third season.
 In February 2015, the salary cap increased to $1.3 million for the fifth season, and to $1.6 million for the sixth season.

+In 2023-24 the cap was at $3 million AUD, with the ability to also have 2 players paid outside the cap.

 Prize money

 Cricket Australia increased the prize money for the BBL to a total of $890,000 for the four finalists from 2015–16 season, after the Champions League Twenty20 tournament was discontinued with effect from 2015.
 The prize money will be split between the teams as follows: